Zero density estimate for modular form $L$-functions in weight aspect: Twisted second moment, Proof of Theorem

 \subsection{The terms containing Bessel integrals}

-The term (\ref{K_sum}) is extremely small, since the $K$-Bessel function is exponentially small for large variable and the function $g_{c,d}$ localizes the variable to be of size at least $k \sqrt{\frac{n}{\ell}}$.
-The term (\ref{J_sum}) requires some more care, and we get cancelation from the change in rate of oscillation of the $J$-Bessel function in its transition region.
+The term (\ref{K_sum}) is extremely small, since the $K$-Bessel function is exponentially small for large variable and the support of $F$ in function $g_{c,d}$ localizes the variable to be of size at least $k \sqrt{\frac{n}{\ell}}$.
+The term (\ref{J_sum}) requires some more care, and we get cancellation from the changing rate of oscillation of the $J$-Bessel function in its transition region.

 The integral in the term (\ref{J_sum}) is equal to

 Substituting $y = \frac{4\pi}{c}\sqrt{\ell x}$ we obtain

 Now replace $J_{2it}^+$ with its asymptotic expansion